cms-opendata-workshop/workshop-lesson-kubernetes/_episodes/07-getting-real.md

         mountPath: /mnt/vol
 ```

-Adjust the workflow as follows (call the file `higgs-tau-tau-workflow.yaml`):
+Adjust the workflow as follows:

-- Replace the `image` in all places by the one you created.
+- Replace `gcr.io/cern-cms/root-conda-002:higgstautau` in all places with the name of the image you created
 - Adjust `claimName: nfs-<NUMBER>`

 Then execute the workflow and keep your thumbs pressed: